caerphoto/whistletab/README.markdown

 # Tin Whist Tab Creator

 Super simple web app for creating music tabs for tin whistles.
-Frontend has no external dependencies.
+Frontend has no external dependencies, backend is a very basic Node app.

-Source for live app at <https://andyf.me/whistletab>.
+This is the source for live app at <https://andyf.me/whistletab>.